 find the puffins at Látrabjarg iceland

-Northern Iceland is home to The Tjornes Peninsula which is a great site for bird and whale watching, and offers a great chance to see the puffins as well.
-The trails in the Peninsula lead to the Voladalstorfa and Skeiðsöxl areas which are usually inhabited by a colony of puffins, as well as other birds, making them a great destination for bird watchers.
+Northern Iceland is home to The Tjornes Peninsula which is a great site for bird and whale watching, and offers a great chance to see the Iceland puffins as well.
+The trails in the peninsula lead to the Voladalstorfa and Skeiðsöxl areas which are usually inhabited by a colony of puffins, as well as other birds, making them a great destination for bird watchers.

 The Ingólfshöfði Nature Reserve located in the south of Iceland is another major attraction for puffin watchers.
 They can reach the more remote and conservative reserve with a 30-minute drive from the Skaftafell National Park in South Iceland.